Te Aroha: Hot springs

 Thermal and mineral springs are both found close to the centre of the town.
 The springs have been used by the Māori for many years before becoming popular in the 1870s with European settlers.
 The New Zealand Herald writes that the site was gifted to New Zealand by chief Mokena Hou in the 1880s.
 The hot spring water emerges from the source at a range of 75 °C /167 °F to 85 °C / 185 °F, and is cooled before reaching the soaking pools.
 Te Aroha has a hot soda-water geyser, which is the only one of its kind in the Southern Hemisphere.

+Climate

 Economy

 Te Aroha is at the centre of a dairy farming community and much of its economic activity is in serving that community.
 Tourism is increasing in Te Aroha.
 The mineral baths are a very popular spot for tourists and locals alike.

-Historically mining played a role in the area, and has left some legacies – not all of them positive, such as toxic residues leaking from the abandoned Tui mine tailings dam.
-Miners' cottages are in evidence.
+Historically mining played a role in the area, some mines had have had a long impact, such as toxic residues leaking from the abandoned Tui mine tailings dam.

-Attractions
+Notable places

-Te Aroha is the location of the Mokena Hou Geyser, the only natural soda water geyser in the world.
+The Mokena Hou Geyser, the only natural soda water geyser in the world is located on the lower slopes of Mount Te Aroha.
+The geyser is named after Morgan (Mokena) Hou.
+It is used to make the drink Lemon & Te Aroha, which has been produced on and off since 1888.
 The geyser complex, the most intact Edwardian spa in New Zealand, is located in the Te Aroha Domain.

-The first sections of the Hauraki Rail Trail opened in 2012, connecting the town to Paeroa, Waihi, Matamata and Thames.
+The category 1 Grand Tavern was constructed as a hotel between 1880 and 1881 during the local gold rush.
+The hotel was one of several in Te Aroha that serviced travellers coming for the hot springs.
+The Grand Tavern is a grand Victorian two-storeyed building and a rare example of an extant Victorian hotel in New Zealand.

+Te Aroha Domain

+The Te Aroha Domain is registered as a historic area.
+It housed the original baths used to attract tourists the town.
+Today the domain still retains many of the original Edwardian buildings and serves as an attraction for tourists.
+Included amongst the domain's Edwardian buildings is the category 1 Cadman Bathhouse, the largest and most ornate of the domain's buildings.